Code-Institute-Submissions/story-chain/README.md

 * The website has to be easy to use and easy to update information
 * Visually appealing website

+### Scope ###

+An easy to navigate and responsive website that is fun to use and allows users to perform CRUD operations.
+Users can sign up and, once logged in, share their stories.
+These users manage their own stories, meaning they can edit and delete them when they want.
+Also, they can update their password and username and even delete their account.

+### Structure of the website: ###

+<strong>View for a guest user:</strong>

+A user that is not logged in and/or registered, will see a list of all stories on the homepage.
+There is also a call to action button 'Join Us!' urging them to register.
+They also have a navigation menu, only containing 'Home', 'Register' and 'Log In'.
+All other functionality is restricted to a logged in user.
+They are able to click the 'Read More' button when the click a card where the title of the story is, which will lead them to the 'Read Story' page.
+Here they are also prompted to register/login to benefit from the full functionality of the site.

+<strong>View for logged in user:</strong>

+A logged in user will benefit from the full functionality of the site.
+The navigation will contain: 'Home', 'Profile (with their username for ease)', 'Add' and 'Logout'.
+This user can then add a new story by clicking the 'Add' button in the navigation or on their profile.
+The added functionality for this user is the ability to add a story, edit that story and even delete is.
+This functionality is restricted for only to the user that is logged in and is also the creator of that story.
+In the profile there are also functions for changing once username, password and even delete their account.
+All this added functionality is also available to the site owner via an "admin" account.

 ### User Stories ###
 * As a user, I would like to be able to register for the website so I can have my personal environment.
 * As a user, I want to login after I created an account and see my previous inserted information.